 Students must pay strict attention to the University and Graduate School rules for classification as full-time students and for graduation.
-Consult the Graduate School Handbook the Graduate School Policies and Procedures, and the Graduate School Record for more details.
+Consult the Graduate School Handbook the Graduate School Policies and Procedures, and the Graduate Catalog for more details.

 Registration Requirements for Full-time Student Classification